shift838/838-ti994a-memtest/README.md

-# TI-99/4A Memory Expansion Diagnostic
+# 838 TI-99/4A Memory Expansion Diagnostic
 This project is a modular fork of the original ti994a-memtest developed by JediMatt42 (Matthew Splett).
-This version introduces native support for the 838-MEGARAM card and restructures the codebase into distinct, manageable modules.
+This version introduces native support for the 838-MEGARAM card and restructures the codebase into distinct, manageable modules and updated to support Tursi's latest libTi99All library.

 # Project Overview
 The utility performs comprehensive expansion memory diagnostics directly from a TI-99/4A console.
 It operates within an 8K cartridge space and console scratchpad RAM; the memory being tested is never used by the program.